DRIVE SERIES SPECIFICATIONS

 , which was available as single (roman numeral II)

-and double sided variant (roman numeral IV).
+and double sided variant (roman numeral IV) in 1981.
 (Note that on drive model stickers, roman numerals like "II" are usually written

 The revised and improved update of these drives was named 1106 (not 1016).
 These updated drives labeled 1106 II and 1106 IV